 - Blanch pea tendrils and spinach in boiling salted water for 3 minutes.
 Drain and transfer to an ice water bath.
 When cool, drain well.

 - Blend with oil and salt in a blender or processor until smooth.
 Store refrigerated in a covered container for up to 3 days.

 - Melt butter in a skillet over medium heat; sauté garlic and shallot until softened.

 - Add wine and simmer until reduced by about half.

 - Spoon sauce over hot boiled or browned gnocchi.
-Garnish with parmesan, fresh black pepper and drizzle of olive oil.
+Garnish with Parmesan, fresh black pepper, and a drizzle of olive oil.